 Invitations to Pray and Build Community

-Christian Meditation: All interested in centering prayer are welcome to gather with parishioners in the Chapel of St. Ignatius every Thursday from 6:00–6:30 pm to meditate in the John Main tradition.
+Christian Meditation: *Currently suspended due to the novel coronavirus* All interested in centering prayer are welcome to gather with parishioners in the Chapel of St. Ignatius every Thursday from 6:00–6:30 pm to meditate in the John Main tradition.
 No prior experience or registration is necessary.
 For more information about Christian Meditation, contact Jack Person at 202-569-3180 or through email at email@example.com.
 Hablamos español.

-Praying with the Women and Men in the Ignatian Spirituality Project (ISP): Come and experience the co-mingling of the 12 Steps with the Ignatian Spiritual Exercises.
-Share a meal and be led in prayer by the ladies and men who make the Ignatian Spirituality Project retreats, which are designed for women and men who are in recovery from homelessness and addictions.
-We gather in McKenna Hall during the season of Advent.
+Praying with the Women in the Ignatian Spirituality Project (ISP): Come and experience the co-mingling of the 12 Steps with the Ignatian Spiritual Exercises.
+Share a meal and be led in prayer by the ladies who make the Ignatian Spirituality Project retreats, which are designed for women and men who are in recovery from homelessness and addictions.
+We gather in McKenna Hall during the season of Advent, however the event will not take place in 2020.
 Prior registration is not necessary.
 For more information about the Ignatian Spirituality Project, please go to www.ignatianspiritualityproject.org